JatinSupra/Supra-Starkey-dapp/README.md

 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 - Connecting Starkey Wallet:
-Open the Application: Visit http://localhost:3000, Click the "Connect Wallet" button and follow the instructions to connect your Starkey wallet.
+Open the Application and Click the "Connect Wallet" button following the instructions to connect your Starkey wallet.

 ## Contribution
 Feel free to contribute to this project by submitting pull requests or opening issues, all contributions that enhance the functionality or user experience of this project are welcome.